hashicorp/terraform-provider-aws/website/docs/r/glue_crawler.html.markdown

 ### Delta Target

-* `connection_name` - (Required) The name of the connection to use to connect to the Delta table target.
+* `connection_name` - (Optional) The name of the connection to use to connect to the Delta table target.
 * `delta_tables` - (Required) A list of the Amazon S3 paths to the Delta tables.
 * `write_manifest` - (Required) Specifies whether to write the manifest files to the Delta table path.